cooper/net-async-omegle/README.md

 This is a Perl interface to the Omegle.com anonymous chatting service.
 It is designed for use with the IO::Async event framework.
 Net::Async::Omegle supports all Omegle events, allowing your program to respond to messages, typing, stopped typing, connects, disconnects, and more.
 Using IO::Async and Net::Async::HTTP, it is completely non-blocking and can be placed easily in many programs.
 Recently, support has been added for Omegle's reCAPTCHA API and many other new features such as the common interests system, spying sessions, and question (spy) modes.

+As of version 4.2, Net::Async::Omegle depends on EventedObject, located at http://github.com/cooper/evented-object.

 ## author